lgvo/di-decorators/README.md

     b = instance(B);

 a.one === b.one; // will be true, the instance is the same
-a.one === isntance(TheOne); // also true
+a.one === instace(TheOne); // also true
 ```

-If you want to have only one instance of some class you can use the @singleton decorator, that way every time you will inject the same instance of the class.
+If you want to have only one instance of some class you can use the @singleton decorator, that way every time you inject the same instance of the class.

 ### Defining your own provider.